-Parkinson's disease (PD) is characterized by the progressive loss of dopaminergic neurons in the substantia nigra pars compacta and other parts of the brain, leading tomotor impairment, cognitive impairment, and dementia.
-Nutraceuticals can provide neuroprotection via a wide range of proposed mechanisms, such as scavenging of free radicals and ROS, chelation of iron, modulation of cell-signaling pathways, and inhibition of inflammation24.

-These nutraceuticals include vitamins C, D, E, coenzyme Q10, creatine, unsaturated fatty acids, sulfur-containing compounds, polyphenols, stilbenes, and phytoestrogens.
+Parkinson's disease (PD) is characterized by the progressive loss of dopaminergic neurons in the substantia nigra pars compacta and other parts of the brain, leading to motor impairment, cognitive impairment, and dementia.
+Nutraceuticals can provide neuroprotection via a wide range of proposed mechanisms, such as scavenging of free radicals and ROS24.
+These nutraceuticals include vitamins C, D, E, coenzyme Q10, creatine, unsaturated fatty acids, sulfur-containing compounds, polyphenols, stilbenes, and phyto-estrogens.

-Researchers found that curcumin decreases synuclein toxicity and thegeneration of reactive oxygen species (ROS), which are found to be involved in the programmed cell death.
 It also increases neuronal survival in the substantia nigra that is present in the midbrain and have a function in movement.
 Zingerone is an extract obtained from the ginger root.
 Researchers found that zingerone inhibits the dopamine reduction in mouse model25.

-5. Nutraceuticals in Hypertension
+5. Nutraceuticals in hypertension

 Hypertension as "a common condition in which the force of the blood against artery walls is high enough that it may eventually cause health problems, such as heart disease."
-Many natural compounds in food, as well as certain nutraceutical supplements, vitamins,antioxidants, or minerals, can mimic drugs, functioning in a similar fashion to a specific class of antihypertensive medications.
+Many natural compounds in food, as well as certain nutraceutical supplements, vitamins, antioxidants, or minerals, can mimic drugs, functioning in a similar fashion to a specific class of antihypertensive medications.
 Melatonin, Hesperidin, pomegranate juice and grape seed extract have shown to be helpful in reducing BP26.
+Use of garlic helps reduce BP and is also useful in treating patients already on drugs.
+Clinical studies show that seaweed lower BP within 4 weeks of administration.
+Sesame reduces BP, arterial stiffness, and improves oxidative defense.
+Beverages: Tea, coffee, and coco.
+These help to reduce BP and improve endothelial function27.